 The Company has a voluntary 401(k) employee benefit plan, which covers all eligible, domestic employees.
 The Company makes discretionary matching contributions subject to a maximum level, in accordance with the terms of the plan.
-The Company charged approximately \$131,000 and \$130,000 to expense under the provisions of the plan during the fiscal years 2012 and 2011, respectively.
+The Company charged approximately \$148,000 and \$131,000 to expense under the provisions of the plan during the fiscal years 2013 and 2012, respectively.

 The Company has a collective bargaining agreement covering production and maintenance employees at its Marquette, Iowa facility.
-Under this agreement, the Company contributed approximately \$90,000 in fiscal 2012 and \$69,000 in fiscal 2011 to an employee pension fund.
-The amount contributed by the Company is based on an hourly rate per hours worked up to a maximum of 40 hours per week per employee.
-The Company has no other obligations with respect to this fund.
+Under this agreement, the Company contributed approximately \$7,000 during fiscal 2013 and \$90,000 in fiscal 2012 to an employee pension fund.
+The amount contributed by the Company was based on an hourly rate per hours worked up to a maximum of 40 hours per week per employee.
+The Company's obligation to contribute to this pension fund ended effective November 1, 2012.
+The Company has no remaining obligations with respect to this fund.
+All eligible employees can participate in the voluntary 401(k) employee benefit plan.